openshift-kni/install-scripts/README.md

    are a good example of environment requirements.
-1. Apply any [configuration changes to the provisioning host](https://github.com/openshift-kni/install-scripts/blob/master/02_configure_host.sh) that are required for the OpenShift installer - for example, creating the `default` libvirt storage pool and the `baremetal` and `provisioning` bridges.
+1. Apply any [configuration changes to the provisioning host](https://github.com/openshift-kni/install-scripts/blob/master/02_configure_host.sh) that are required for the OpenShift installer.
+For example, creating the `default` libvirt storage pool and the `baremetal` and `provisioning` bridges.

-Once the aboave has been completed, additional scripts will preform the following:
+Note:

+Optional scripts that handle the above prerequisites may be executed if not using the prepared ISO that handle the above.

 1. [Validate any environment requirements (#22)](https://github.com/openshift-kni/install-scripts/issues/22) -